 How to asses core muscle strength and core stability

-Exercises to include in your child's core strength and stability training
+Exercises to include in your child's trunk muscle strength and stability training

 Stretching exercises to improve neck, lower back and hip muscles flexibility